What sparked the idea behind Pronto? Swaroop Kolli talks through the "why" behind the company and shares the pain points that inspired it all.

-I am Howard Epstein.
-I recently joined the Pronto marketing team to help partner ecosystem decision makers, buyers, and influencers get to know the company, the leadership, and understand how Pronto can help them achieve the full value of their ecosystem initiatives.
+Hi, I'm Howard Epstein.
+I work with the Pronto marketing team to help partner ecosystem decision makers, buyers, and influencers get to know the company, the leadership, and understand how Pronto can help them achieve the full value of their ecosystem initiatives.
 When I start a new gig, I try to get an understanding of what makes a company tick.
 As a starting point I wondered why Pronto got started?

 Howard: Swaroop, Thanks for taking time and doing this interview with me.